Some posts contain compensated links. Please read this disclaimer for more info.

-Slovenia has three major wine regions – Podravska, Posavska, and Primorska – that produce some outstanding wines using both indigenous and international grape varieties.
+Slovenia has three principal wine regions – Podravska, Posavska, and Primorska – that produce some outstanding wines using indigenous and international grape varieties.

 With almost all the wine consumed domestically, Slovenian wines are hard to come by outside of Slovenia.
-When visiting, be sure to take a wine tour, and experience wine made in a country with a history of winemaking which pre-dates the Romans.
+When visiting, be sure to take a wine tour, and experience wine made in a country with a winemaking history that pre-dates the Romans.

 Ski The Slopes